History

 The Track

-Currently the track is patchy, largely without signposts and crosses multiple creeks, maintenance trails, roads and other single tracks.
-For the purpose of this FKT, and for convenience, the trail begins at the Northern exit of the Lawson Train Station and ends at the Eastern exit of the Medlow Bath Train Station just west of St Albans Road.
 Following directions using a GPX file on a device will make navigating the trail much easier due to the mass of trails and roads it crosses.
 While the trail does follow the power lines you, unlike the power lines, will be descending and ascending steep and technical trails, crossing creeks and scrambling up rocky slopes.
-In between these features there is runnable fire trail and road (provided it isn’t too steep) with the run finishing on a road with just enough of a gradient to punish you after a tough couple of hours.
+In between these features there is fire trail and road you might try a steady run on (provided it isn’t too steep).
+When travelling East to West the route finishes on a road with just enough of a gradient to punish you after a tough couple of hours so keep some fuel in the tank

 https://en.wikipedia.org/wiki/Bruce%27s_Walk